Cleveland Hopkins International Airport

-Cleveland Hopkins offers non-stop passenger service to nearly 40 destinations.
-Cleveland Hopkins is operated by the Cleveland Department of Port Control, which also includes Burke Lakefront Airport located downtown.
-In 2018, Airports Council International ranked Cleveland Hopkins the most improved North American airport in the 2017 Airport Service Quality Survey.
+Cleveland Hopkins offers non-stop passenger service to 43 destinations.
+Cleveland Hopkins is operated by the Cleveland Department of Port Control, which also operates Burke Lakefront Airport located downtown.

 History

 Cleveland Hopkins is of particular importance to the history of commercial air travel due to a number of first-in-the-world innovations that would eventually become the global standard.
-Founded in 1925, it was one of the first municipality-owned facility of its kind in the United States.
-It was the site of the first air traffic control tower, the first ground-to-air radio control system, and the first airfield lighting system, all in 1930; and it was the first U.S. airport to be directly connected to a local or regional rail transit system, in 1968.
+Founded on July 1, 1925, it was one of the first municipality-owned facilities of its kind in the United States.
+It was the site of the first air traffic control tower (1929), the first ground-to-air radio control system (1939), and the first airfield lighting system (1930), and it was the first U.S. airport to be directly connected to a local or regional rail transit system (1968).

 It was also the first airport to employ a two-level terminal design separating arrivals from departures.
 The airport was named after its founder, former city manager William R. Hopkins, on his 82nd birthday in 1951.